AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

       ![CJA Data view 1](assets/cja-dataview-1.png)

 1. In the **[!UICONTROL Components]** tab of the **[!UICONTROL Luma App - AEP Mobile SDK Tutorial Data view]**, you can define the metrics and dimension you want to use when reporting on your mobile app.
 By default, a number of standard metrics and dimensions (jointly referred to a components) are already configured for your data view.
-But your data view requires more components. <br/>To add a schema field, from your previously defined schema or out of the box schemas (see [Create a schema](create-schema.md) lesson), as a component (dimension or metric):
+But your data view requires more components. <br/>To add a schema field from your previously defined schema or out-of-the-box schemas (see [Create a schema](create-schema.md) lesson), as a component (dimension or metric):

    1. Find the schema field: